 Frozen shoulder leads to agonizing pain and stiffness that can make even the simplest tasks seem unbearable.
-You can get treatment right away at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division in Bethesda or Germantown, Maryland.
+You can get treatment right away at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division in Bethesda, Rockville, or Germantown, Maryland.
 James S. Gardiner, MD and Christopher S. Raffo, MD are both board-certified orthopedic surgeons who specialize in minimally invasive procedures for frozen shoulder.
 They can set you up with an in-house physical therapist and work with you to find a solution that provides relief.
 Schedule your frozen shoulder evaluation by calling the office or booking online.

 Adhesive capsulitis, more commonly known as frozen shoulder, leads to severe pain and stiffness in your shoulder.
 Over time, your shoulder gradually becomes more and more immobile.

 Frozen shoulder occurs when your shoulder capsule, which surrounds your rotator cuff and shoulder joint, thickens as adhesions develop.
 This often stems from a decrease in synovial fluid, which lubricates tendons and minimizes wear and tear.

 In the early stages, you gradually start experiencing more frequent shoulder pain and decreased the range of motion.
 This “freezing” stage can last anywhere from six weeks to nine months.
 As your shoulder continues to stiffen, daily activities become increasingly difficult.
 This is the “frozen” stage.